MaterialEyes/exsclaim/README.md

     "save_format": [""]
 }
 ```
 Saving the query avoids having to completely reformulate the structure with each new search entry and establishes provenance for the extraction results.
-Additional JSON search query examples can be found in the [test](https://github.com/eschwenk/exsclaim-prerelease/tree/master/test) folder in the root directory.
+Additional JSON search query examples can be found in the [query](https://github.com/eschwenk/exsclaim-prerelease/tree/master/query) folder in the root directory.
 A full specification of the Query JSON schema can be found [here](https://github.com/MaterialEyes/exsclaim/wiki/JSON-Schema#query-json-).

 ### REQUIRED: Use the Pipeline class to conduct a search based on the desired Query JSON

+There are several ways to access the Pipeline class.

+#### Option One: Direct Python Import
 With the [nature-exfoliated-MoS2-flakes.json](https://github.com/eschwenk/exsclaim-prerelease/tree/master/test/query/nature-exfoliated-MoS2-flakes.json) search query from above, extract relevant figures by running a <code>JournalScraper</code> through an EXSCLAIM! <code>Pipeline</code>:

 ```python